Enneagram Elements

 Other false leads

-Authenticity: the word “authenticity” makes a lot of sense when talking about Fi.
-The problem with Fi’s authenticity is that it is so subtle and personal, that it does not find a way of expression as obvious as self-talk.
+Authenticity: the word “authenticity” makes a lot of sense about Fi.
+The problem with Fi’s authenticity is that it is so subtle and personal, that it does not find a way of expression that can be heard.
 “Revealing oneself”, even quite honestly, is something else.
 It’s more about finding a path between an inner vision and a resonance in many others through objective narratives, which typically sends us back to Ni and Fe.

 Depression / melancholy: I would agree Fi has a higher vulnerability to depression or melancholic moods.
-But again, if this depression happens to be one day confessed in an appealing form, then Fe is the driving force.
+But again, if this depression happens to be one day confessed in a compelling form, then Fe is the driving force behind this confession.

 We could continue following false leads forever.
-Any image likely to be associated to Fi by authors after Jung comes from the dominance of Fe and Ni in recent psychology.
-These functions project themselves:
+Most images likely to be associated to Fi by authors after Jung come from the dominance of Fe-users and Ni-users in recent psychology.
+These functions tend to search for a mirror of themselves and give it different names:

-- Ni: “the introverted intuitive moves from image to image, chasing after every possibility in the teeming womb of the unconscious, without establishing any connection between the phenomenon and himself”
+• Ni: “the introverted intuitive moves from image to image, chasing after every possibility in the teeming womb of the unconscious, without establishing any connection between the phenomenon and himself” (Jung)

-When using N, what inner vision links to the label “Fi” are images a given culture made visible in one way or another.
-Artistic visions contain universal narratives (ugly duckling, lonely poet, little weirdo, rock and roll suicide…) controlled by F. And if these narratives were channelled externally somewhere in the world to be visible enough, then it was by Fe.
+When using N, inner vision spontaneously links “Fi” to random images a given culture made visible in one way or another.
+Artistic visions contain universal narratives (ugly duckling, lonely poet, little weirdo…) conveyed by F. And if these narratives were channelled externally somewhere in the world to be visible enough, then it was by Fe.

 Description

 Since F applies to affect, valuing and ethics, this dampening applies to other’s feelings, external valuing and objective ethics.
-Fi does not seem to care externally.
-An introverted feeler does not get into any of this if no parallelism is found.
+An Fi-user does not seem to care externally, he does not accompany the outer movement, neither in an embracing nor opposing or combative way.
+An introverted feeler does not get into this if no parallelism is found.
 Even if it were to happen, he would say nothing about it, since the feeling process returns to the subject without intending any external impact.

-As such, an Fi-user does not openly care about other’s values, won’t experience an impulse to get into the fight, won’t comment about them and won’t propose his alternate perspective with much effort.
-Should his perspective be expressed, it would pierce through others’ as if completely ignoring them and would feel devoid of any impactful energy.
+As such, an Fi-user does not outwardly care about other’s values, won’t experience an impulse to get into the fight, won’t comment about them and won’t propose his alternate perspective with a real effort.
+Should his ethical perspective be expressed, it would pierce through others’ as if completely ignoring them and would feel devoid of any impactful energy.
+Like Ti, it is either silent or blunt.
 He may find in other’s feelings, narratives and valuing an accessory stimulus but does not shows it at the surface.

 In the presence of an Fi-user, and without the pre-existence of a personal link (chosen by him), F is somehow voided of its external energy.
-It feels subtly ridiculed from an invisible place, so that the energy of easy friendliness, warm expressiveness, should it be an ordinary enthusiasm or showing off harmlessly, is cooled off.
+It feels subtly dismissed from an invisible place, so that the energy of easy friendliness, warm expressiveness, should it be an ordinary enthusiasm or showing off harmlessly, is cooled off.
 Like Jung said, it takes the wind off the sails, sending an invisible message of the other’s superfluous existence.
 Or it stays out.
-Since Fe is always a bit counterfeit by norms and social conventions, this attitude of Fi-users does not feel so strange.
+Since Fe is always a bit counterfeit by norms, easy niceness, and social conventions, this attitude of Fi-users does not feel really strange.

 Intensiveness

-If the object wants to attract the good graces of the subject, he must succumb to his superiority.
-Then, the delightful repose or sympathetic parallelism with a mask of cool indifference takes a completely different face: Fi is intensive.
+If the object wants to get into the good graces of the subject, he must succumb to his superiority.
+Then, the delightful repose or sympathetic parallelism with a mask of cool indifference disapears: Fi is intensive.

 For Fi to find a way into the object (here another person), the object must somehow accept a form of compliance.
-He must agree to drop the general narratives of Fe and allow to be touched by more personal ones, allow the subject to stamp his mark on him.
+He must agree to drop the shallow narratives of Fe and to be touched by more personal ones, allow the subject to stamp his mark on him.
 The object becomes energized and fascinated to such a point, he does not realize he becomes an extension of the subject.
-The personal link has unusual closeness and intensity.
+This personal link has unusual closeness and intensity.

-While the introverted feeler still feels his feelings as his own, deeply intensified and profoundly real, the object is subjected to it.
-He feels both empowered and penetrated, opened to something he would not have thought possible: Fi leads the way into the depths.
-Just as feelings show as intensive, so does sympathy.
+While the introverted feeler still feels his feelings as his own, deeply intensified and profoundly real, the other person is subjected to it.
+He feels both empowered and penetrated, opened to something he would not have thought accessible: Fi leads the way into depth and authenticity.
+Feelings show as intensive, so does sympathy.
 This sympathy is so absolute that the object drops any kind of defence and feels submerged.

-While I may have (unwillingly) described this in negative terms, this close encounter with Fi is something I view as precious.
+This close encounter with Fi is something I view as precious.
 The way Fi takes the wind off the sails of the adjusted attitudes of Fe (and the other functions), is a pre-requirement to experience life from a more authentic position.
-It feels deeply alive.
+At best, it feels deeply alive.
+In many ways, this personal link is rare and requires a lot of substance between the two persons.

-Again, it’s important to not confuse this side Fi with the “confession” aspect of INFJ, neither to its “everyone’s therapist” side that, while having some depth, is far from being as intensive.
+Again, it is important to not confuse this side of Fi with the “confession” aspect of INFJ, neither to its “everyone’s therapist” side that, while having some depth, is far from being as intensive.
 Fi-doms don’t exactly confess, they penetrate and lead the object.
+If some parallelism is established too quickly and easily, in a socially acceptable form, then it was by Fe.

 Getting in other’s shoes